aerispaha/aerispaha.github.io/_posts/2017-07-22-trends-in-news-headlines-from-rss-feeds.md

 ![China-Headlines-Count]({{site.url}}/assets/img/china-headlines-count.png)
 Here, we can see that between July 7 and July 23, 2017, between 7 and 17 China-related headlines were found from 18 media sources.
 Sort of interesting, but what about a more volatile topic?

 Let's take a look at the volume of headlines related to "Trump Jr".
-We'll also increase the resolution thats visualized so we can see how the media coverage evolved each hour:
+We'll also increase the resolution thats visualized so we can see how the media coverage evolves each hour:

 ```python
 jr_stories = query_rss_stories('Trump Jr')